crhall-writing/crhall-writing.github.io/_poems/mansion-by-the-sea.md

 and you smile, moving on
 feeling the sand crabs
 trying to reach the surface
-each and every time
+every time
-the tide returns to the sea
+the tide returns to sea

 and whenever you might catch
 glimpse of a dolphin passing